ology/techn.ology.net/blog/2020/12/06/making-a-statocles-plugin/index.markdown

     use Statocles::Base 'Class';
     with 'Statocles::Plugin';

-Give the program plenty of documentation.
+Give your plugin plenty of documentation.
 Code without any docs is basically impossible to know how to use without diving into the source, itself.

 The module has a single attribute, the `file_type` which tells the module what kind of links to look for and replace.